parca-dev/testdata/README.md

 - `src/` contains the source for our custom programs
 - `out/` has the produced executables for our custom programs
-- `vendor/` hosts prebuilt executables
+- `vendored/` hosts prebuilt executables
-- `tables/` contains a textual representation of the unwind tables.
-The names follow the following format `"<producer>_<the executable name>.txt"`. `<producer>` is the name of the tool that produced the table, "ours" for our implementation
+- `tables/` contains a textual representation of the unwind tables. the names follow the following format `"<producer>_<the executable name>.txt"`. `<producer>` is the name of the tool that produced the table, "ours" for our implementation
+- `compact_tables/` as above, but using the compact unwind format we use in BPF

 ## TODO
 - Improve Makefile